Predictive Analytics Development: Data-Driven Development

 Predict flaws or irregularities in the production process to enable proactive quality control actions and lower product defects.

-Recognise trends that point to possible fraudulent activity in financial transactions cybersecurity risks.
+Recognize trends that point to possible fraudulent activity in financial transactions and cybersecurity risks.
 This aids in prevention and early detection.

 Accurately forecast weather patterns to help businesses like transportation, emergency services, and agriculture to prepare better for extreme weather events.